 Cyclosporine eye drops and ophthalmic ointment are used in dogs to treat dry eye and pannus.
 The veterinary term for dry eye is keratoconjunctivitis sicca or KCS.
 When used to treat KCS in dogs, cyclosporine causes increased tear production and decreases local inflammation in the eye and tear gland.
 It also has a calming effect on inflammation of the cornea.
-Dogs that respond well to cyclosporine ophthalmic should remain on the medication for the rest of their life.
+Dogs that respond well to cyclosporine ophthalmic should remain on the medication for the rest of their lives.
 Your veterinarian may perform a Schirmer Tear Test on your dog to determine the severity of your dog’s dry eye and to monitor tear production.
 At the beginning of treatment your veterinarian also may prescribe artificial tears to be used along with the cyclosporine ophthalmic until tear production has improved.
 It may take three to eight weeks until the full benefit of the cyclosporine therapy is reached.
 Cyclosporine is effective in about 75-85% of dogs with KCS.

 Cyclosporine ophthalmic is also used in German Shepherds to treat pannus or chronic superficial keratitis.
 Pannus is an immune disorder of the cornea.
-Cyclosporine has become the treatment of choice because it is both effective and has a lower incidence of systemic side-effects when compared to topical corticosteroids.
+Cyclosporine has become the treatment of choice because it is both effective and has a lower incidence of systemic side effects when compared to topical corticosteroids.

 Cyclosporine ophthalmic does not appear to be effective for the treatment of dry eye in cats or in feline eosinophilic keratitis.
 This is probably because in the cat these conditions are thought to be associated with an underlying herpes virus infection that is not responsive to cyclosporine.

-Cyclosporine ophthalmic ointment is FDA-approved for use in animals.
-When the appropriate dosage-form (for example higher concentration ointment or eye drops) is not available from a veterinary pharmaceutical manufacturer, it may be compounded by a specialty pharmacy.
+Cyclosporine ophthalmic ointment is FDA approved for use in animals.
+When the appropriate dosage form (for example higher concentration ointment or eye drops) is not available from a veterinary pharmaceutical manufacturer, it may be compounded by a specialty pharmacy.

 Give this medication to your pet exactly as your veterinarian prescribes.
 If you miss giving your pet a dose of cyclosporine, give the next dose as soon as you remember or, if it is close to the next scheduled dose, return to the regular schedule.
 Do not double dose to catch up.